 I grew up in the swamps of the South Carolina lowcountry where erosion works at breakneck speeds; every few years a storm sweeping through, redrawing the whole topography of the place – a coastal forest now a beach, a river channel now an island.
 Even on stormless nights, the full moon will more and more time herself with the high tide and pull the marsh up like a blanket over the retainer walls and into the neighborhood streets and Bermuda grass lawns and under and through the doors and cracks and crevices of my mom’s old house, the one she finally abandoned a few years ago, moving to higher ground before it was too late to sell.

-When I was young, my dad would take me and a johnboat up the Little Pee Dee River and when the bream weren’t biting, he’d find this particular birch tree on this particular bend in the river, and he’d steer us under its canopy and down this tiny, winding creek off the main channel where the sky would turn dark from the tupelo trees closing in, narrowing our path and shallowing the water, until Dad would finally have to cut the motor, lift it into the boat and toss me an oar.
-Then, we’d proceed to paddle and bounce that little aluminum dingy over cypress knees and fallen trees and further and further into this growing tangle of chigger-filled moss and briar and sweat and Goddangit son of a bitches, until we’d cross the last stumpystumpfuck of an obstacle and suddenly drop into this beautiful, halcyon deepwater lake hidden in the middle of the swamp; groves of towering cypress on all sides, a blue cutout of sky above us, and placid blackwater below, teeming with lily pads, turtles, dragonflies and crappy.
-That’s a fish.
-Crappy.
-That’s why we were there.
-For the crappy… fish.
+When I was young, my dad would take me and a johnboat up the Little Pee Dee River and when the bream weren’t biting, he’d find a particular birch tree on a particular bend in the river and he’d steer us under its canopy and down a tiny, winding creek off the main channel where the sky would begin to darken from the tupelo trees closing in, narrowing our path and shallowing the water until Dad would have to cut the motor, lift it into the boat and toss me an oar.
+At which point we’d proceed to paddle and bounce that aluminum dingy over cypress knees and overturned trees and further and further into a suffocating tangle of chigger-filled moss and briar and sweat and goddangit son-of-a-bitches until we’d suddenly miraculously drop into this beautiful, halcyon, deepwater lake hidden in the middle of the swamp.
+There we’d settle into silent benediction, ensconced by a wall of towering cypress on all sides, a blue cutout of sky above and placid blackwater below teeming with all manner of lily pad, dragonfly, turtle and crappy.